-The fair value of the bonds is measured with reference to published reference prices.
-The fair The fair value of borrowings is measured by discounting future cash flows using a rate which may be applied for a new loan with similar terms and conditions.
+The fair value of bonds is measured taking into account published reference prices.
+The fair value of borrowings is measured by discounting future estimated cash flows using an interest rate which would be applied for new borrowings with similar maturities and terms and conditions.

-2) Financial instruments measured at fair value through profit and loss
+3) Financial instruments measured at fair value